Ed94/LangStudies/App/RegM/Lectures/Lecture.2.Notes.md

 L1(Sigma) = { a, aa, b, ab, ba, bba, .. } (Infinite)
 L2(Sigma) = { aa, bb, ab, ba }; (Length = 2, Finite)

-Any time you constraint a langauge you are defining a formal grammar.
+Any time you constrain a langauge you are defining a formal grammar.

 ## Formal Grammars: